 By definition, trying to think of ways that AGI/ASI might fail is difficult because if a human can see a choice as suboptimal, then such a system ought to as well.
-However, as this paper argues, the possibility of advanced AI systems, including AGIs/ASIs, making obviously poor choices should not be overlooked.
+However, as this paper argues, it may be possible for advanced AI systems, including AGIs/ASIs, to make obviously poor choices.
 An \emph{Achilles Heel} is defined as an acquirable weakness which causes predictably suboptimal decisions in certain situations but seldom or never causes failures in the natural distribution of situations which the system would encounter during deployment.
 More precisely, an Achilles Heel is a decision theoretic delusion with the following four properties.

 \begin{enumerate} \item \emph{Implantability:} being possible to introduce via design or training. \item \emph{Stability:} remaining in a system over time. \item \emph{Impairment:} causing failures in niche situations. \item \emph{Subtlety:} not (significantly) harming performance in typical situations. \end{enumerate}